Skip to Main Content

 • Skin irritation at the IV site

-Not all patients who take vincristine will experience these side effects.
+Not all patients who take vincristine will have these side effects.
 Common side effects are in bold, but there may be others.
-Please report all suspected side effects to your doctor or pharmacist.
+Please report any symptoms or side effects to your doctor or pharmacist.
+Find more information on side effects.

 late effects icon